Core (group theory): Significance

 Just as normal cores are important for group actions on sets, p-cores and p′-cores are important in modular representation theory, which studies the actions of groups on vector spaces.
 The p-core of a finite group is the intersection of the kernels of the irreducible representations over any field of characteristic p.
 For a finite group, the p′-core is the intersection of the kernels of the ordinary (complex) irreducible representations that lie in the principal p-block.
 For a finite group, the p′,p-core is the intersection of the kernels of the irreducible representations in the principal p-block over any field of characteristic p.
 Also, for a finite group, the p′,p-core is the intersection of the centralizers of the abelian chief factors whose order is divisible by p (all of which are irreducible representations over a field of size p lying in the principal block).
 For a finite, p-constrained group, an irreducible module over a field of characteristic p lies in the principal block if and only if the p′-core of the group is contained in the kernel of the representation.

 Solvable radicals

 A related subgroup in concept and notation is the solvable radical.
 The solvable radical is defined to be the largest solvable normal subgroup, and is denoted $O_\infty(G)$.
-There is some variance in the literature in defining the p′-core of G. A few authors in only a few papers (for instance Thompson's N-group papers, but not his later work) define the p′-core of an insoluble group G as the p′-core of its solvable radical in order to better mimic properties of the 2′-core.
+There is some variance in the literature in defining the p′-core of G. A few authors in only a few papers (for instance John G. Thompson's N-group papers, but not his later work) define the p′-core of an insoluble group G as the p′-core of its solvable radical in order to better mimic properties of the 2′-core.